 Unfortunately, just like many fraternal organizations, interest ebbed in the 1980′s and 1990′s.
 As a result, the Lodge became less active on campus and eventually gave its charter back to the Grand Lodge in August 1999.
 At this time, nearly $20,000 was donated to the University’s Library for the installation of personal computers to be used for researching and studies; a memorial plaque hangs in the African studies wing.

 In 2008, a few Members of other Lodges in Massachusetts that worked at the University set out on a journey to bring the Lodge back to prominence.
-Two such men were Richard Silverman, a Past Master of the Lodge prior to its surrender of the original charter, and James Howard, the currently presiding Master of the Lodge.
+Two such men were Richard Silverman, a Past Master of the Lodge prior to its surrender of the original charter, and James Howard, now a Past Master of the Lodge.
 These two men met for coffee on campus and started pulling together other Masons that worked or studied as Terriers.
 Slowly but surely, they were joined by over forty men who wished to see the Lodge re-born.
 In fact, on June 23rd, 2012 the Grand Lodge of Massachusetts returned the Lodge’s charter to a roster of 46 Members.